Saturday, January 31, 2026

 For the SPX combining the hybrid ETF options plus SPX 2X ETF (outlook 2 to 4 mns) produces an indicator where, in this case, ETF options are a proxy for the SPY options.

-Bearish sentiment for SPX rose above the weak Sell level.
+Bearish sentiment for SPX fell to a weak Sell.

 III.
 Options Open Interest

 Using Thur closing OI, remember that further out time frames are more likely to change over time, and that closing prices are more likely to be effected.
 Delta hedging may occur as reinforcement, negative when put support is broken or positive when call resistance is exceeded.
-This week I will look out thru July 16.
+This week I will look out thru Jan 30.
 A text overlay is used for extreme OI to improve readability, P/C is not changed.
 A new addition is added for OI $ amounts with breakeven pts (BE) where call & put $ amounts cross.
+Note multiply OI$ by 100 for shares/contract.

-With Fri close at SPX 5751, options OI for Mon is moderate with a negative bias below 5750.
-Put support is very small until 5650, but call resistance is small above 5700, so only a modest price change is expected.
+With Fri close at SPX 6915, options OI for Mon is moderate with a positive bias to 5k puts at 6925, put support is 6840 and call resistance is 7000.

 IV.
 Technical / Other

 The following uses barcharts.com as a source and discusses S&P futures (ES) as a third venue of stock sentiment in addition to options and ETFs.
 The non-commercial/commercial spread represents a LT bearish sentiment (dumb money/smart money) indicator.
 As explained in investopedia, commercial investors (red) are institutions and are smart money, while non-commercials (green) are speculators such as hedge funds and are dumb money.
 Here is the current barchart graph for the S&P 500 (top) and trader positions (1st bot) with positives as net longs and negatives as net shorts.
 Bearish sentiment is represented by the spread and is positive if red > green (Buy) and negative if green > red (Sell).
-ES (SPX) sentiment is neutral at -.10 SD, NQ (NDX) is a weak Sell at -1.5 SD, YM (DJIA) is at a weak Sell -1.25 SD.
-Note updates are Tue, so may be out of date.
+ES (SPX) sentiment remains neutral + .15 SD, NQ (NDX) moved above a strong Sell at -1.75 SD, YM (DJIA) moved above neutral at + .1 SD.
+A quick look at gold (GC) shows a strong Sell at -2 SD.

 Click dropdown list to select from the following options: